ALIVASOFT/html-tools-games/README.md

 ### About the Project

-**Developer:** Aleksandr Anisimov (Self-employed)
+**Developer:** Aleksandr Anisimov
 **Website:** [alivasoft.com](https://alivasoft.com)
 **Email:** team@alivasoft.com
 **Location:** Irkutsk, Russian Federation

-This repository contains the source code of HTML tools and games available for free download from the AlivaSoft website.
+This repository contains the source code of HTML tools and games available for free download from the AlIVASOFT.COM website.

 ### 📦 Contents